stephenplusplus/revrev.js/readme.md

-##revrevrev-erse your text!
+##revrev-erse your text!
 - - -
-revrevrev.js is a mostly pointless jQuery plugin that lets you style your text in some cool ways. like, you can flip the letters horizontally so that they rev-rev-reverse. and there are other things, too... random caps, random spacing, random colors, random heights!
+revrev.js is a mostly pointless jQuery plugin that lets you style your text in some cool ways. like, you can flip the letters horizontally so that they rev-rev-reverse. and there are other things, too... random caps, random spacing, random colors, random heights!

     <p data-revrev="string"
        data-revrev-cray="10"